adam-maj/robotics/README.md

 In addition to these trade-offs, selecting a specific robotic form factor has important downstream consequences on future improvements.

 We will see that robotic software is heavily dependent on data collected from exactly the same robot that it's meant to be deployed on.
-Robotic software learns to take actions based on the exact joints, sensors, and actuators it is trained with data from.
+Robotic software learns to take actions based on the exact joint, sensor, and actuator data it is trained on.

-Significantly changing the robot's hardware often means prior software becomes obsolete.
+Significantly altering the robot's hardware over time means prior software, and most importantly data (which we will see is extremely difficult to collect), becomes obsolete.

 > [!IMPORTANT]
-> Companies that are able to maintain the same hardware over time will benefit from the **compounding advantages** of deploying robots in the world, collecting diverse real-world datasets, creating improved models for their robots, and then using these improved models to motivate more deployments and revenue to further fuel this process.
+> Companies that are able to maintain the same hardware over time will benefit from the **compounding advantages** of:
 >
+> 1. Deploying robots in the world
+> 2. Collecting diverse real-world datasets
+> 3. Using this data to train improved models for their robots
+> 4. Using these improved models to generate more deployments and revenue
+> 5. Using the excess revenue to further fuel this process
+>
 > For this reason, **it's important that robotics companies design hardware systems that are sufficiently general**, so they can keep reaping the rewards of this data flywheel without having to alter their hardware.

-This is why so many companies have now opted to develop humanoids.
+**This is exactly why so many companies have now opted to develop humanoids.**

 Their argument is that the world is designed for humans, so humanoids will be generally capable of performing most tasks in our world.